 x = 4.88 m

 The circumference has been calculated for a wire with an inner diameter of approx. 1.6 mm (conductor) and an outer diameter of 3 mm (insulating material PVC).

 The shown design requires a pole of just 6 metres length.
 However, a 6m pole is not recommended because the top segment is way too thin to withstand the force acting there.
-We use a more robust 10m GRF pole instead.
+We use a 10m GRP pole instead.
 Not used segments have been removed.
 The wire runs loosely through an insulator at the tip.
 This makes it easy to center the loop.

 The bandwidth of this design is huge.
 If tuned to 14.175 kHz, it will cover both, the CW- and SSB- portion of the 20m band.

 The calculated gain is 3.5 dBi.
 Thanks to the mostly vertical polarisation, the vertical take off angle is only approx. 20° and doesn’t change much with ground properties.